surijatin/ConnectNotes/README.md

 - No tracking or analytics
 - Only requires storage permission

+## Inspiration

+This project was primarily inspired by [@emrecoban/twitterNote](https://github.com/emrecoban/twitterNote) - a Chrome extension that helps you take notes about people you've blocked or muted on Twitter.
+We adapted this concept for LinkedIn connections to help users manage their professional network more effectively.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.